-Agricultural land has its own set of complications when it comes to selling.
-Irrigated ground, dryland wheat acres, grazing leases, ditch rights, water shares — traditional real estate agents who specialize in residential homes often don't understand what they're dealing with.
-That unfamiliarity leads to mispriced listings, long days on market, and deals that fall apart over due diligence.
+Agricultural land has its own set of complications.
+Irrigated ground, dryland wheat acres, grazing leases, adjudicated water decrees, ditch shares, and conservation easements all add layers that residential brokers don't understand.
+That ignorance leads to mispriced listings, long days on market, and deals that collapse during due diligence.

 We've bought agricultural land across the Eastern Plains, the San Luis Valley, the Western Slope, and the mountain foothills.
-We understand ditch rights and adjudicated water decrees.
-We understand carry-over crop payments and grazing lease assignments.
-We won't waste your time with questions a qualified buyer should already know the answers to.
+We understand Colorado water law.
+We understand ditch company share assessments.
+We understand grazing lease assignments and AUM valuations.
+We won't waste your time.

-Agricultural brokers typically charge 5–8% commissions on farm sales.
-On a $400,000 parcel, that's up to $32,000 coming out of your pocket before closing costs.
+Agricultural brokers typically charge 5-8% on farm sales.
+On a $500,000 parcel, that's up to $40,000 before closing costs.
 We charge nothing.
-The number we offer is the number you walk away with, minus standard closing costs.
+The number we offer is the number you walk away with, minus standard closing costs we cover.

-Overgrown fields, fallow ground, drought-stressed pasture, land with deferred maintenance on fences or irrigation infrastructure — it doesn't matter.
-We buy agricultural land as-is and handle everything after closing ourselves.
+Overgrown fields, fallow ground, drought-stressed pasture, deferred maintenance on fences or pivots — doesn't matter.
+We buy as-is and handle everything after closing.
+A 5-acre market garden or a 2,000-acre dryland wheat operation both qualify.

 Many Colorado farms are leased to neighboring operators.
-We can purchase your land subject to an existing agricultural lease and take over the landlord role, or we can coordinate around lease end dates.
-We won't force your tenant off the land mid-growing-season to close a deal.
+We can buy subject to an existing agricultural lease and take over as landlord, or coordinate closing around lease end dates.
+We won't force your tenant off mid-growing-season.

 Our simple 3-step process makes selling your land fast and easy